Robin-Lai-YY/CPEN400Q-Final-Project/README.md

   - Created some code in the [hyperparameter search](scripts/plots.py) script to do it in parallel and persistently cache the results.
 - Bolong Tan
-  -Wrote the Intoduction of the report.
+  - Wrote the Intoduction of the report.
-  -Double check the whole report follows the requirement.
+  - Double check the whole report follows the requirement.